Five attorneys, one science advisor and two paralegals join the firm’s Intellectual Property Litigation Practice in Boston

 Goodwin Procter’s Intellectual Property Litigation Practice and the team from Palmer & Dodge have one large client in common – Teva Pharmaceuticals Inc., which is among the top 20 pharmaceutical companies and among the largest generic pharmaceutical companies in the world.
 “The addition of this top Palmer & Dodge team to Goodwin Procter will strengthen the firm’s already formidable Intellectual Property Litigation Practice and offer Teva and our other IP clients an even deeper bench of support for their legal needs,” said Regina M. Pisa, chairman and managing partner at Goodwin Procter.

-John T. Bennett, Michelle Ming Deng and Sundar Subramanyam join the firm as associates.
+John T. Bennett and Michelle Ming Deng join the firm as associates.
 All of their practices will focus on patent litigation issues as they relate to the pharmaceutical industry.